NoahFreelove/InterpreterLang/SPECIFICATIONS.md

 * Ints - Default for any whole number literal can also be specified by `i`

 Example:
-`var` name = `3.14d` : This should create a double with value 3.14 under the name 'var'
+`double` name = `3.14d` : This should create a double with value 3.14 under the name 'name'

 ## Operands
 * `and` or `&&` - And
 * `or` or `||` - Or
+* 'xor' - Exclusive or
 * `(` - open paren
 * `)` - close paren
 * `{` - start code block